HSBC economists positive about economic outlook for the Middle East

 The HSBC team forecasts economic growth of 6.5% in 2022 for the economies of the Gulf Cooperation Council (GCC), making this one of the strongest performing regions of the world this year, and delivering their strongest growth in at least a decade.

-More than 150 clients and business leaders in Oman attended the presentations made by the HSBC economics team, made up of Simon Williams, Chief Economist, CEEMEA, James Pomeroy, Senior Global Economist and Dominic Bunning, Head of FX Research in Europe.
+“Our expert economic analysis team always provide actionable insights and perspectives especially in a time when conditions in the global economy are raising many questions about the outlook for growth, inflation and investment,” said Samer Alabed, CEO of HSBC in Kuwait.

-Melika Betley, CEO, HSBC Oman, said: “We were delighted to host so many friends of HSBC at our Economist Roadshow, our annual showcase event analysing key economic trends globally, regionally and in Oman, that provides our clients with a platform to discuss major economic themes and the implications they have for business and investment.”
+More than 175 clients and business leaders in Kuwait City attended the presentations made by the HSBC economics team, made up of Simon Williams, Chief Economist, CEEMEA, James Pomeroy, Senior Global Economist and Dominic Bunning, Head of FX Research in Europe.

 Simon Williams said: “We are seeing growth heading into next year with solid momentum and few signs of imbalances that threaten near-term performance.
 We are comfortable with the growth outlook which we see driven by ongoing gains in domestic demand.”